renovatebot/renovate/docs/usage/automerge-configuration.md

 ### Codeowners

-Dependending on the platform, having a `CODEOWNERS` file could block automerging, because it means a code owner must review the PR.
+Depending on the platform, having a `CODEOWNERS` file could block automerging, because it means a code owner must review the PR.